OlegDrobina/GlobalSearchSettingValueFormer/README.md

 8. Hit the "Process" button.
 9. Wait for the value to appear in the "Result:" field.
 10. Verify the received value from step 9 in the site link to which is provided in the "Please validate the result using this link" message.
-11. Use the value from the "Result:" field as a new value for the "GlobalSearchIndexedDataConfig" system setting.
+11. Use the value from the "Result:" field as a new value for the "GlobalSearchIndexedDataConfig" system setting (but don't forget to modify it in accordance with the customer's requirements to the list of columns that should remain in the setting).

 IMPROVEMENTS: